MagdyMGZ/Microwaves-Project/README.md

 ●     Isolation between output ports.
 ●     Equal power division ratio.
 Two designs of this network are to be proposed:

 1)    Lumped components based design.

-2)    Microstrip line based design
+2)    Microstrip line based design.

 Compare the performance of both implementations, supporting your comparison with relevant results and comments.
 Account for all discontinuities, junctions, bends… etc. in the microstrip version.